 We know that Google bots, until now, do not have the ability to really understand what words mean.
 When they see a keyword, they only see a string of characters that might resemble other strings people might be searching for.
 It is then logical to try to stuff our websites up with the most searched-for strings of characters.

 There was a time when this would guarantee a privileged spot on the search results.
 However, during the last few years, this has stopped being the case.
-We must remember Google’s mission: “…to organize the world’s information to make it universally accessible and useful.”
+We must remember Google’s mission: “β¦to organize the worldβs information to make it universally accessible and useful.”
+For a deeper dive, explore our guide on Semantic Google Search Optimization.

 By just reading that one could infer that they must be trying to build something that sees past all the gimmicky ways marketers try to disguise whatever they are selling as useful information.